CityOfZion/standards/nodes.md

 chown consensus:consensus /home/consensus -R
 ```

-Create a very strong password for consensus, this should be shared in a secure way between managers
+Create a very strong password for consensus, this should be shared in a secure way between managers:
 ```shell
 passwd consensus
 ```